RenderKit/ospray/doc/api.md

   : Parameters accepted by all lights.

-In OSPRay the `intensity` parameter of a light source can correspond to different types of radiative quantities.
+In OSPRay the `intensity` parameter of a light source can correspond to different types of radiometric quantities.
 The type of the value represented by a light's `intensity` parameter is set using `intensityQuantity`, which accepts values from the enum type `OSPIntensityQuantity`.
 The supported types of `OSPIntensityQuantity`